Energy Affordability Program

 How to Apply

-You may be enrolled automatically if you receive benefits from a government assistance program.
-If you wish to verify if your account is enrolled, please contact your utility.
+You may be enrolled in traditional EAP automatically if you receive benefits from certain government assistance programs.
+If you believe you are eligible for traditional EAP but not automatically enrolled, or if you wish to verify that your account is enrolled, please contact your utility.
 Customers can contact their provider by phone, fax, mail, website, or email for information about the EAP program.
 The utility will provide information on eligibility, monthly benefit amounts, and any application procedure.

 Find your utility company contact information below: